 When the personal representative elects under 26 U.S.C. § 2032A to value real property used for farming or in a closely held business on the basis of its current value, a lien equal to the adjusted tax difference attributable to the interest attaches to the property.
 The adjusted tax difference is the difference between the estate tax liability and what the liability would have been had the election not been made.
-The amount attributable to the interest is an amount that bears the same ratio to the adjusted tax difference as the excess of the fair market value of the property over the special value bears to the excess of the fair market value of all qualified property over the special value of all qualified property over the special value of all qualified property is also subject to the special lien.
+The amount attributable to the interest is an amount that bears the same ratio to the adjusted tax difference as the excess of the fair market value of the property over the special value bears to the excess of the fair market value of all qualified property over the special value of all qualified property.
+Qualified replacement property purchased after an involuntary conversion of qualified real property is also subject to the special lien.